Pair size and quantum geometry in a multiband Hubbard model: Introduction

-In this study, we investigate the impact of quantum geometry on the size of two-body bound states and Cooper pairs in a generic multiband Hubbard model that exhibits time-reversal symmetry and uniform pairing.
-We analyze the localization tensor for the lowest-lying two-body bound state in vacuum and the average size of Cooper pairs within the mean-field BCS-BEC crossover theory at zero temperature.
-Our primary finding reveals a stark contrast between the BCS regime of dispersive bands and the flat-band regime: while the pair size diverges in the weakly interacting BCS regime, it remains finite and relatively small in the flat-band regime, even for infinitesimal interaction, where it is governed solely by the quantum metric.
-We also argue that pair size and coherence length, though related, are distinct physical quantities with different quantum-geometric origins.
-The coherence length is linked to the motion of Cooper pairs through the inverse effective mass tensor~\cite{iskin23, chen23, iskin24c}, whereas the pair size does not share this direct relationship.
-In other words, the origin of the pair size does not derive from the non-zero center-of-mass momentum of the pair, setting it apart from previous findings in this context.
+In this study, we investigate the role of quantum geometry in determining the size of two-body bound states and Cooper pairs within a generic multiband Hubbard model that exhibits time-reversal symmetry and uniform pairing.
+We analyze the localization tensors for the lowest-lying two-body bound state in vacuum and the average size of Cooper pairs within the mean-field BCS-BEC crossover theory at zero temperature.
+Our main result highlights a stark contrast between the BCS regime of dispersive bands and the flat-band regime: while the pair size diverges in the weakly interacting BCS regime, it remains finite and relatively small in the flat-band regime, even for infinitesimal interactions, where it is governed entirely by the quantum metric.
+It is pleasing to note that this result is consistent with the modern theory of insulating states, where the localization tensor diverges in the thermodynamic limit for metals, while it remains finite for insulators~\cite{resta11}.
+We also emphasize that pair size and coherence length, though related, are distinct physical quantities with different quantum-geometric origins.
+The coherence length is linked to the motion of Cooper pairs via the inverse effective-mass tensor~\cite{iskin23, chen23, iskin24c}, whereas the pair size does not have a direct relationship with the effective mass or center-of-mass momentum of the pair, distinguishing it from previous studies in this context.
+Away from the flat-band regime, the pair size mirrors the zero-temperature coherence length~\cite{iskin24c}, scaling inversely with the order parameter across much of the parameter space.
+However, in stark contrast to the finite and relatively small pair size in the dilute flat-band regime, the coherence length has recently been shown to diverge in this limit~\cite{iskin24c}.

 The remaining text is organized as follows.
 In Sec.~\ref{sec:Hubbard}, we introduce the multiband Hubbard model in reciprocal space.
 In Sec.~\ref{sec:twobody}, we derive the size of two-body bound states in vacuum through an exact calculation of the localization tensor.
-In Sec.~\ref{sec:BCS}, we derive the average size of Cooper pairs within the mean-field BCS-BEC crossover theory at zero temperature.
+In Sec.~\ref{sec:BCS}, we estimate the average size of Cooper pairs within the mean-field BCS-BEC crossover theory at zero temperature.
 In Sec.~\ref{sec:numerics}, we present the numerical calculations for the pyrochlore-Hubbard model.
 The paper concludes with a summary in Sec.~\ref{sec:conc}, and an alternative but failed approach to the size of Cooper pairs is discussed in the Appendix.